© Bea Borgers

 VIERNULVIER & CAMPO

-Dance as resistance: the 'slow' as the slow sister of the gabber dance
+Dance as resistance: the 'slow' as the slow sister of rave dance

 For the past twelve years, Lisa Vereertbrugghen has researched the political and physical dimensions of (hardcore) techno music and dance.
 With ‘Again Forever’, she now focuses on the ‘slow’: that sticky, slow dance at the other end of the speed spectrum.